severalnines/galera-docker-pxc56/README.md

 severalnines/pxc56
 ```

 #### Persistent Storage ####

 Assuming:

-* Directory ``/mnt/docker/mysql`` is exist on all Docker host for persistent storage.
 * etcd cluster is running on 192.168.55.111:2379, 192.168.55.112:2379 and 192.168.55.113:2379.
 * Created an overlay network called ``galera-net``.